 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Harrison has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Harrison has few renters and college students.
 But the biggest reason it is quieter in Harrison than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Harrison may be for you.

-Being a small town, Harrison does not have a public transit system used by locals to get to and from work.
+Harrison is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The overall education level of Harrison is somewhat higher than in the average US city of 21.84%: 27.22% of adults 25 and older in the town have at least a bachelor's degree.